LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

   ]
 }
 ```
-From the above response, the Extraction ID in the Notes fields is 2000000002049332.
-To get the file description, the following request is used.
+From the above response, the **Extraction ID** in the **Notes** field is 2000000002049332.
+To get the file description, the following HTTP GET request is used.

 ```
 GET /RestApi/v1/Extractions/ReportExtractions('2000000002049332')/FullFile
 ```
-The response for this HTTP GET request is the description of the data file.
+The response for this request is the description of the data file.
 ```
 {
   "@odata.context": "https://hosted.datascopeapi.reuters.com/RestApi/v1/$metadata#ExtractedFiles/$entity",